 However, when there are wet conditions and freezing temperatures overnight, they should anticipate that there will be black ice on the property the next day.

-Evidence to Prove the Dangerous Condition
+Evidence to Prove the Dangerous Condition Leading to a Slip and Fall on Black Ice

 You only have the evidence to prove the dangerous conditions for as long as the surface is icy.